ItsYadavNikhil/SmileSync-Check-In/README.md

 # SmileSync-Check-In
-SmileSync Check-In is a state-of-the-art web app powered by Flask, Python, and JavaScript.
+SmileSync Check-In is web app powered by Flask, Python, and JavaScript.
 Utilizing advanced computer vision, it redefines attendance management.
 With a user-friendly interface and facial recognition, attendees smile for the camera, and data is securely stored in CSV files.
 Simplifying attendance tracking, it enhances efficiency for educational institutions and organizations.

 # Setup Process
 things you need to do first is to copy code from GitHub, download Python dependencies, and install JavaScript dependencies from the terminal: